-The City of Boston passed the ordinance in response to the tragic March 2014 fire in Boston’s Back Bay area that took the lives of two firefighters and that was subsequently identified by investigators as being started by hot work operations in a nearby building.
+The ordinance was passed in response to the March 2014 fire in Boston’s Back Bay that took the lives of two firefighters and that was subsequently identified by investigators as being started by hot work operations in a nearby building.

 Who conducts the training classes?

 Classes are conducted by instructors who have been trained by NFPA.